ajvillegas/easy-widget-columns/README.txt

 7. Custom homepage with delineated widget rows for reference

 == Changelog ==

+= 1.2.1 =
+* Fixed bug with the widget update callback filter that was preventing widget settings from saving.

 = 1.2.0 =
 * Enhanced UI for the Widget Row advanced options.